Eppo-exp/eppo-docs/docs/sdks/server-sdks/python/index.md

 )
 ```

-After initialization, the SDK begins polling Eppo’s API at regular intervals to retrieve the most recent experiment configurations (variation values, traffic allocation, etc.).
+After initialization, the SDK begins polling Eppo’s CDN at regular intervals to retrieve the most recent experiment configurations (variation values, traffic allocation, etc.).
 You can customize initialization and polling preferences by passing in additional [initialization options](#initialization-options).
 Note that polling happens independently of assignment calls and is non blocking.

 The SDK stores these configurations in memory so that assignments thereafter are effectively instant.
 For more information, see the [architecture overview](/sdks/architecture) page.